 Orientation and Training Goals

-The sport psychology intern will spend approximately the first month of their internship year becoming oriented to Sport Psychology and the Athletics Department to ensure success during the internship year and their long-range success in navigating other athletics systems and sport organizations.
-The orientation experience will include, but is not limited to: meeting with pertinent staff from key areas within Athletics; touring Athletics facilities and operations; developing knowledge of key policies and procedures within Sport Psychology, Athletics, the Big 12 Conference, and the NCAA; and establishing the intern's training plan to meet the overall training goals and also their individualized needs and interests.
+The sport psychology intern will spend approximately the first month of their internship year becoming oriented to Sport Psychology and the Athletics Department, as well as the Student Counseling Center to ensure success during the internship year and their long-range success in navigating other athletics systems and sport organizations.
+The sports psychology orientation experience will include, but is not limited to: meeting with pertinent staff from key areas within Athletics; touring Athletics facilities and operations; developing knowledge of key policies and procedures within Sport Psychology, Athletics, the Big 12 Conference, and the NCAA; and establishing the intern's training plan to meet the overall training goals and also their individualized needs and interests.

 Overall Training Goals: